systerel/S2OPC/README.md

   - Only if NOT compiled with S2OPC_NANO_PROFILE set to 1:
     - Subscription and MonitoredItem services (except TransferSubscriptions and SetTriggering)
   - Only if compiled with S2OPC_NODE_MANAGEMENT set to 1:
     - AddNodes service (simplified: variable node only, no NodeId generation, simplified checks on ReferenceType/Type definition, single node added only without automated generation based on type)
+  - Python wrapper PyS2OPC for a server: see  `src/ClientServer/frontend/pys2opc/README.md`

 ### Current status